HSKPeter/hk-mahjong-hand-calculation/README.md

 ## Explore all winning possibilities of a Hand
 * The class **ExplorerOfWinningPermutations** could be used to check if a *Hand* is able to form a *Winning Hand*.
 * There are cases where a *Hand* have more than one possible permutations to form a *Winning Hand*.
-As such, the class **ExplorerOfWinningPermutations**  uses the Depth First Search algorithm to find all possible winning permutations of a *Hand*.
+As such, the class **ExplorerOfWinningPermutations**  uses the Breadth First Search algorithm to find all possible winning permutations of a *Hand*.
 ```  javascript
 const { Tile, Meld, Hand, ExplorerOfWinningPermutations } = require("hk-mahjong");